zhangxuhong/SubsetApprox/README.md

-Building an general purpose approximation mechanism in Hadoop, surpport approximations on any subset of the original data set.
+Building an general purpose approximation mechanism in Hadoop, support approximations on any subset of the original data set.